ablackness/lambda-sharp-july2018/README.md

 The architecture should look like this:
 ![stack](flow.png)

+Please follow the teardown instructions at the bottom of this readme when the challenge is complete to avoid unnecessary charges from AWS.

 ## Pre-requisites

 The following tools and accounts are required to complete these instructions.